gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 ## PART 2.
 Microcontroller

-I opted for the Seeed XIAO SAMD21, and just like the Adafruit Trinket M0, it can:
+I opted for the Seeed Studio XIAO SAMD21, and just like the Adafruit Trinket M0, it can:
 - Natively output serial via USB (which is great since I wanted to use the internal USB2 header in the motherboard and splice the other end of the cable to a type-c interface)
 - Be seen in Windows as a COM device.
 No RGB in this case, which I preferred, although do not deny the convenience of a color coded "alert"